🔥 GitYolo flow.

 Unless you have opinions about version control, you will not get much from this post.

-I think this could work well for small teams doing fast Proof of Concept work.
+Introducing GitYolo flow🔥.
+It's a version control strategy and I think it could work well for small teams doing fast Proof of Concept work.

 GitYolo flow is centred around a single branch, the project branch.
-It should have the same name as the repo (we’re going to retire the word ’master’).
-The project branch is always ready to deploy and it’s always up to date with the latest dev work.
+It should have the same name as the repo (we’re going to retire the word master).
+The project branch is always up to date with the latest dev work and is always ready to deploy.

 With GitYolo, every forked branch is named after the individual that forked it.
-My branch is called Dom, it’s where I do almost all of my work.
+My branch is called Dom, it’s where I do my work.
 Personal branches should be merged often, rebased often and should never diverge far from the project branch.

 For branches that do need to live a little longer, GitYolo recommends snapshots.
 They should be prefixed with snapshot/.